Elections in Action Lessons

 Republican Presidential Candidate Profiles

-Looking for a quick way to familiarize your students with the Republican candidates' positions on the issues?
-Click below to download the PowerPoint profiles put together by our Elections in Action team. candidates_bullet_points.pptx (96 KB)
+Want to build a lesson around understanding and comparing different candidate profiles?
+Click below to download the PowerPoint profiles of the 2012 Republican Presidential candidates put together by our Elections in Action team. candidates_bullet_points.pptx (96 KB)

 Voter Values Checklist